amagne/my-repository/flask-03-04-If-Handling-Routes-and-Get-Post-Methods/README.md

 # Add a statement to run the Flask application which can be reached from any host on port 80.
 ```

-## Part 5 - Learn to use GET and POST HTTP Method
+## Part 5 - Use of GET and POST HTTP Method

 - Go to `Flask_GET_POST_Methods` folder under the `flask-04-handling-forms-POST-GET-Methods` folder